amark-india/eventspotter/README.md

 Once the import is done, you can start using EventSpotter immediately by adjusting the `/src/fr/eurecom/eventspotter/EventSpotter.java` file at line 36 to `this.dbPath = "jdbc:mysql://localhost/YourDataBaseName;` to point to the database.
 EventSpotter will then use nearly 65K named event entities harvested from Last.fm, Upcoming and Eventful for disambiguation.

-Get the Entity Repository (36.1 MB):
+Get the Entity Repository (25.7 MB):

 		https://github.com/amark-india/eventspotter/archive/master.zip

+Unzip the eventspotter-master.zip file and find the database file @ /eventspotter-master/data/eventspotterdb.sql

-Import it into a postgres database:
+Import it into a database:

 		  mysql -u user --password=password <DATABASE> < eventspotterdb.sql